-Can you copy and paste between local and virtual machines?

-Can you copy and paste between local and virtual machines?
+Many users wonder how to copy and paste on virtual machine, or can they do it between local and VMs directly.
 The answer is YES.
 Actually, to improve efficiency, many hypervisor vendors add features that enable copy and paste on virtual machines.

 How to enable copy and paste on VMware Workstation virtual machine